 The 2006 peer review panel also made a number of recommendations to the HRI leadership regarding both program and evaluation-related improvements.
 HRI staff carefully assessed the feasibility of each recommendation and implemented many of them between 2006 and 2009.
-(For a full list of the recommendations made by the 2006 panel and f"it sounds like you guys understand the importance of communications--you can have the best program in the world, but if employees don't know about it, it's worthless."
+(For a full list of the recommendations made by the 2006 panel and greater detail about the associated changes made to the HRI brogram.

+"It sounds like you guys understand the importance of communications--you can have the best program in the world, but if employees don't know about it, it's worthless."